 Gen Z has seen the financial hit of 2008 that their parents had to bear.
 The effect was different for different countries (like for India which is considered to be a feminine economy, due to family savings the financial hit was not supposed to be a total disaster).
 But the general feeling was of defection from traditional career choice.

 Gen Z has found ways to make money via YouTube Channels.
-Skateboarding, parkour, vlogging, blogging have captured the imagination of people, and this has opened up new avenues for economic structures to come out.
+Skateboarding, parkour, vlogging, and blogging have captured people’s imagination, and this has opened up new avenues for economic structures to emerge.
 Entrepreneurship is another one such area which has seen a boom in recent years.
 Gen Z tends to be more invested in the idea of an entrepreneur which can be attributed to their trait of liking independence as well as the desire for financial success.

 Even the workspace has transformed.
 Ventures have now started planning concerts and special performances to appeal to their younger employee force.
-Also, the work environment of a venture now promotes creativity, and that could be seen where ventures employ people to visit the field and gather data about the culture of a place so that when they start hiring prospect candidates, the candidates would feel welcomed.
-Interviews are conducted over Skype, and Gen Z has seen the most number of such interviews.
+Also, the work environment of a venture now promotes creativity, and that could be seen where ventures employ people to visit the field and gather data about the culture of a place so that when they start hiring prospective candidates, the candidates would feel welcomed.
+Interviews are conducted over video calls, and Gen Z has seen the most number of such interviews.

 Millennials were brought up with the idea of a conventional cubicle workspace.
-Even the communication mostly took place via postal services for interview purpose or via mail after the 2000’s.
+Even communication mostly took place via postal services for interview purposes or via mail after the 2000s.

 Go On, Tell Us What You Think!

 Did we miss something?
 Come on!
 Tell us what you think about our article on Gen Z vs Millennials in the comments section.